Saskatchewan Library Week

 SLW Promotional Resources

 Are you looking to promote Saskatchewan Library Week in your library or community?
 SLA has created an SLW poster, a short social media video, and some social media graphics that anyone can download, print, and/or distribute to promote this event in their community.
-These resources reflect this year’s theme: Libraries Create Community.
+These resources reflect this year’s theme: Grow with Your Library.

 During the COVID-19 pandemic, libraries across Saskatchewan were unable to host regular in-person programs to celebrate Saskatchewan Library Week.